dude56987/2web/README.md

 	http://localhost/settings/

-If you have adminstrative access to the server all the 2web settings are stored in text files in
+If you have direct access to the server all the 2web settings are stored in text files in

 	/etc/2web/

+## CLI

+On the command line interface you can view the status of modules with

+	2web status

+To enable a module, for example nfo2web you would use

+	nfo2web enable

+To disable the same module

+	nfo2web disable

+If a module is disabled it will cleanup and remove that web section on the next update.
+To remove all module content manually you can use

+	nfo2web nuke

+To generate content for the module simply run that module

+	nfo2web

+Most modules have a option to run the update of its content in parallel with

+	nfo2web --parallel

+Module commands also have manual pages that can be accessed with

+	man nfo2web

+or

+	nfo2web --help

+if your system does not have the man command.
+If you want to run all enabled modules at once the 2web command acts as a master interface.

+	2web update

+You can also run all modules in parallel with

+	2web parallel

+If things need reset completely you can run

+	2web nuke

+however be advised this will remove everything and require you to redownload thumbnails.
+No source data will be removed but all generated content will need to be recreated.

 ## Supported Systems
  - Raspbery PI 4